-The objective of this course is to enable the student to translate operational military requirements into functional capabilities of the system which can be directly addressed by the system engineers.
+The objective of this course is to enable the student to translate operational military requirements into functional capabilties of the system which can be directly addressed by the system engineers.
 Topics include military objectives, joint planning scenarios, joint military operations planning systems and their use in determining C3 requirements.
 The dimensions of performance, availability, communications security, interoperability, vulnerability, survivability, technical risk, cost, frequency conservation and flexibility are examined.
 Requirements evaluation techniques such as systems analysis, cost effectiveness and the PPBS and DOD acquisition systems are presented.
-Examples are taken from recent experience.
-PREREQUISITES: CO 3111, OS 3216.
+Examples are taken from recent experience, PREREQUISITES: CO 3111, OS 3216.
+Enrollment in C3 curriculum, or consent of Instructor required.